tsawler/encrypt-secrets/readme.md

 ## After Running

-Once the run is done, do the following:
+Once the run is complete, do the following:

 1. Update the secret in `/etc/supervisor/conf.d/whatever.conf`
 1. Run update.sh